Planting a new pond:

 - Use a barley straw product - either Barleystraw minibales, Extract of Barleystraw or Barley Bio Algae Control

 - Look at submerged oxygenating plants - easy planting - bareroot portions or bunches dropped into the water to find their own way.

 - Pond plants for the shelf or ledge areas.
 Pond plants have specific depth requirements and your shelf levels should be built into the shell of your pond.
-You should try to have shelf options available to plant on at – 6″ & 12″ (15 & 30cm) deep.
+Shelf options

 Prepared Planting Schemes: